What kinds of work do you do?

 Nope, but I might be able to recommend some other designers who do!

 Where are you located?

-Presently, I hail from the snowy Midwest, but I’m very open to the idea of being a transplant to someplace with less snow.
+Presently, I hail from the snowy Midwest, but in the winter I daydream sometimes of being a transplant to someplace with less snow. 🙂